 The Foundation focuses it support on statewide programs for leadership and citizenship training for youth and adults as recognition for achievement.
 To learn more visit our What We Do and What We Fund pages.

 I can’t afford to make a monetary gift right now, but I’d like to volunteer my time to help.
 What can I do?

 As we strive as a non-profit Foundation “To Make the Best Better,” that means that we try to do more with less, so we need the help of volunteers.
 The Indiana State Fair is a time when we need several dozen volunteers to help staff our booths.
 Events such as our annual meeting and the Indiana 4-H Congress Scholarship Luncheon also require extra hands and eyes.
-If you’d like to help, contact Liz to find out about the current opportunities to make a difference.
+If you’d like to help, contact the Executive Director to find out about the current opportunities to make a difference.

 Are gifts to the Indiana 4-H Foundation tax-deductible?

 The Foundation is a qualified 501(c)3.
 Please consult your tax adviser regarding your personal tax situation.

 How can I become an Indiana 4-H Foundation donor?

 You can make a gift today by visiting our Donate Now page.
 You can give over the phone by calling (765) 494-8483.
 You may also send your gift to us at:Indiana 4-H Foundation, Inc.Agricultural Administration Building615 West State StreetWest Lafayette, IN 47907

 How can my business or organization become an Indiana 4-H Foundation Sponsor?

 There are many ways your business or organization can become a sponsor and earn recognition for generously supporting the largest youth development organization in the world!
 Visit our What We Fund page to learn about our different sponsoring opportunities or contact the Executive Director to discuss creating new sponsoring opportunities.